 To be eligible for award consideration as a High School Student, you must:

-- study engineering in college, starting in the 2020-2021 academic year, AND show an acceptance letter from an ABET accredited, 4-year undergraduate engineering program (university does not have to be in the city of Chicago).
+- Provide acceptance letter from an ABET accredited, 4-year undergraduate engineering program (university does not have to be in the city of Chicago).

 - Minimum 2.5 GPA (unweighted)